A flexible model-free prediction-based framework for feature ranking: Population-level ranking criteria

 and the class priors are equal, i.e., $\pi_0 = \pi_1 = .5$.
 It can be calculated that $R \left(\varphi^*_{{\{1\}}}\right) = .106$ and $R \left(\varphi^*_{{\{2\}}}\right)= .113$.
 Therefore, $R \left(\varphi^*_{{\{1\}}}\right) < R \left(\varphi^*_{{\{2\}}}\right)$, and \jjl{p-CC ranks feature $1$ higher than feature $2$}. \jjl{The comparison is more subtle for p-NPC}.
 If we set $\alpha =.01$, $R_1 \left(\varphi^*_{\alpha \{1\}}\right) = .431$ is \textit{larger} than $R_1 \left(\varphi^*_{\alpha \{2\}}\right) = .299$.
 However, if we set $\alpha = .20$, $R_1 \left(\varphi^*_{\alpha \{1\}}\right) = .049$ is \textit{smaller} than $R_1 \left(\varphi^*_{\alpha \{2\}}\right)= .084$.
 Figure \ref{fig:toy example 1} illustrates the NP oracle classifiers for \jjl{these $\alpha$'s.}

 This example suggests a general phenomenon that feature ranking \jjl{depends} on the user-chosen criteria.
-For some \jjl{$\alpha$} values (e.g., $\alpha =.20$ in the example), p-NPC and p-CC agree on the ranking, while for others (e.g., $\alpha = .01$ in the example), they disagree.
-Under special cases, however, we can derive conditions under which p-NPC gives an $\alpha$-invariant feature ranking \jjl{that always agrees with the ranking by} p-CC.
-In the following, we derive such a condition under Gaussian distributions.
+For some \jjl{$\alpha$} values (e.g., $\alpha =.20$ in the example), p-NPC and p-CC agree on the ranking, while for others (e.g., $\alpha = .01$ in the example), they disagree.\footnote{Under special cases, however, we can derive conditions under which p-NPC gives an $\alpha$-invariant feature ranking \jjl{that always agrees with the ranking by} p-CC.
+In Lemma \ref{lem: toy example1} of the Appendix, interested readers can find such a condition under Gaussian distributions.} This observation calls for the development of sample-level CC and NPC.